Al-Wathiq: Family

+Family tree of the Abbasid caliphs of the ninth century.
+Al-Wathiq and his son are shown on the right side (middle) of the tree, the left and right corners show al-Wathiq's brothers Al-Mutawakkil, Muhammad and his main nephews.

 One of al-Wathiq's concubines was Qurb, a Greek.
 In 833 she gave birth to al-Wathiq's son, Muhammad, the future caliph al-Muhtadi.
 Another concubine was Farida, who was also a musician and al-Wathiq's favourite.
+She was of Turkic origin.
 When al-Wathiq died, the singer Amr ibn Banah presented her to Caliph al-Mutawakkil.
 He married her, and she became one of his favourites.
 He had another concubine, who was a servant of Farida.
 Al-Wathiq was infatuated with her.
 Another concubine was Qalam.
-She belonged to Salih bin Abdul al-Wahhab, who had trained her as a singer.
+She belonged to Salih ibn Abd al-Wahhab, who had trained her as a singer.
 Al-Wathiq bought her for 5000 dinars and called her Ightibat ("delight").

+Al-Wathiq also had grandchildren, one of them was Abu Bakr ibn Muhammad al-Muhtadi, who was a respected Abbasid figure and was known to lead royal and famous funeral prayers, he also led funeral of famous singer Bi'dah al-Kabirah.

+Al-Wathiq's descendants remained influential upto eleventh and twelfth centuries, one of his eleventh century descendant, Abdallah ibn Uthman, pretended to be designated heir of the Caliphate and temporarily won the support of the local ruler in Transoxiana.